 At the top of the form, select your Agency and then select the account using either the Account Name or Account Number field (the other data field will be auto-filled using information from the Account form).
-Enter an Audit Name and the Audit Date, and then enter the name of the auditor (currently there is no dropdown list of auditor names as provided in MuITEA based on users for the Agency that are marked as Active and Auditor on the Users form).
+Enter an Audit Name and the Audit Date, and then select the Auditor Name (auditor names provided in the dropdown list will include all users for the Agency that are marked as Active and Auditor on the User form).
 The City and State fields will be auto-filled using information from the Account form.
-The Audit Number will be automatically assigned by MuITEA.
+The Audit Number will be automatically assigned by the Health and Safety Audit.